nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ![add_basic_2](images/add_basic_2.PNG)

 :information_source: **How do you specify that a cake has been ordered multiple times?**<br>
-* If your customer orders 2 chocolate cakes and 1 mochi, you can specify the `o/` prefix twice, e.g. `o/Chocolate Cake o/Chocolate Cake o/Mochi Cake` (same as the first example above)
+* If your customer orders 2 chocolate cakes and 1 mochi cake, you can specify the `o/` prefix twice, e.g. `o/Chocolate Cake o/Chocolate Cake o/Mochi Cake` (same as the first example above)
-* The GUI will then display `2 x Chocolate Cake` and `1 x Mochi Cake` in the order that was newly added.
+* The GUI will then display `2 x Chocolate Cake` and `1 x Mochi Cake` in the newly added order.
-  * Note how there is no need for you to type `2 x` or `1 x` - CakeCollate helps you count each order description for you.
+  * Note how there is no need for you to type `2 x` or `1 x` - CakeCollate helps you to count the number of times each order description has been input.

 :information_source: **Order descriptions are not case-sensitive**<br>
   * CakeCollate recognizes that `Chocolate cake` and `chocolatE caKe` are the same order description and will treat them like the same `Chocolate Cake`, so if you add `o/Chocolate cake o/chocoLATE CAKE` to your order, it will be still displayed as `2 x Chocolate Cake`, making your GUI look neat.